 Next, you will trek to Kocher, visiting the tiny Sher village on the way.
 The track twists and turns before reaching Kocher village, where you will board a bus or lorry for the journey to Takalkot.
 The night could be spent in a guest house rather than a camp if you prefer.

 Your vehicle will take you to the village of Darchen, the base camp of Mount Kailash, where you spend the night.
 This mountain is the holiest in Tibet – it is revered by Buddhists, Hindus and Jains.

-After Darchen, you trek up to the western valley of Lha Chu and on to Tarpachan.
+After Darchen, you will trek up to the western valley of Lha Chu and on to Tarpachan.
 The view of Kailash in the far distance are spectacular.
 The trail continues to wind before you get to Dri-Phunk.
 You will camp for the night opposite the Dri-Phunk monastery.

-Next, you hike up to Dorma La pass before descending to the holy lake of Guari Kund.
+Next, you will hike up to Dorma La pass before descending to the holy lake of Guari Kund.
 The trail follows the eastern side of the valley of the Dzong Chu River, coming to the cave monastery of Zuthul Phunk, where you will camp for the night.